GoparajuRajendra20/Credit-Card-Default-Prediction/README.md

 - `Stats_Learning_Project_Report.pdf`: Detailed project report
 - `README.md`: This file, providing an overview of the project

-## How to Run

-[Include instructions on how to run your code, if applicable]

-## Dependencies

-[List any libraries or tools required to run your project]

 ## Acknowledgments

 This project was completed as part of the IE7300: Statistical Learning for Engineering course, Spring 2024.